cmartinez131/word-drop/README.md

 - **WebViews**: For integrating web technologies into the Reddit platform, allowing full customization of the app's interface.
 - **Redis**: (Todo) Stores and manages game state, such as the score and board data, enabling persistent gameplay across sessions.
 - **React-like Hooks**: Devvit uses hooks similar to React's hooks for state management within the Devvit platform.
+- **Reddit API/ Devvit Api**: Devvit provides a public API for tasks like posting to subreddits or getting the reddit user's username.

 #### About the Integration with WebViews